kemnguyenle/TurEngMix/docs/PAPER_MAPPING.md

 ## Metric definitions

-Confirmed by reproducing the published majority-class baselines exactly — **LID 0.1414** and **NER 0.0502** (Tables 9 and 10).
-Those two numbers pin down the evaluation scope and the macro denominator simultaneously; if either were defined differently they would not match. `pytest` asserts both.

 | Decision | Value | Where |
 |:--|:--|:--|
 | LID macro denominator | 6 classes, closed set | `turengmix/labels.py` |